jlap11/gestabiz/src/docs/MOBILE_DEPLOYMENT.md

 npx expo install expo-error-recovery
 ```

-This guide provides a complete setup for deploying the AppointmentPro mobile application using React Native and Expo.
+This guide provides a complete setup for deploying the Bookio mobile application using React Native and Expo.
 The app will sync with the same Supabase backend as the web application.